Use Custom Execution Environments with Oracle Linux Automation Manager

 Select All from the drop-down list of values.

 The Job starts, and the panel switches to the Job Output summary.
-After a few minutes, the Job completes successfully.
+After a few minutes, it completes successfully.

 olam2-job-success